mooddood235/PotentialPotato/README.md

 - The bottom of the recursive function must be a match expression.
 - The expression being matched must be the last argument to the recursive function.

-Gauranteeing Termination:
+Guaranteeing Termination:
 Let `m` be the expression being matched.
 For every match case, the pattern is a more informative version of `m`.
 This means a strict sub-expression of the pattern is a strict sub-expression of `m`.
 Potential Potato restricts the last argument of every recursive call to be a strict sub-expression of the pattern.
 Hence, the last argument of every recursive call is a strict sub-expression of `m`.
 Since the last argument of every recursive function is what will be matched, we know that every recursive call is matching an expression that is a strict sub-expression of whatever the parent call was matching.
 Since every recursive call is matching a strictly smaller expression, and these exists an "else" case that always matches, the recursive function must terminate.

-# Universe Heirarchy
+# Universe Hierarchy

 $(U \ zero)$ takes the place of $U$ in Pie.
 The main rules for type subsumption are: